 HP to RPM Converter

-The HP to RPM Converter converts HP to RPM for unit-conversion needs, estimating rotational speed from horsepower using standard mechanical relationships.
+The HP to RPM Converter converts HP to RPM for unit-conversion needs, estimating rotational speed from horsepower and torque using the standard mechanical relationship RPM = (HP × 5252) ÷ Torque(lb·ft).

 HP to RPM Calculator Convert horsepower (HP) to rotational speed (RPM) using torque.
 Relationship: HP = (Torque × RPM) / 5252 (for torque in lb·ft).
 For metric: P(kW) = (Torque(N·m) × RPM) / 9550.